jenkinsci/job-dsl-plugin/CONTRIBUTING.md

 even delay the merge until someone finds time to review a huge change.
 Only implement the options you really need and leave room so that the remaining options can be added when needed.

+If the author of a pull request does not respond to comments within 4 weeks, the pull request will be closed.

 ## Our Basic Design Decisions / Conventions

 * When creating new classes, use Groovy.